artemonster/relay-cpu/README.md

 6. Using diodes is cheating, but you do you.
 7. Using capacitors is almost cheating :) (but may be unavoidable in general to fix timing issues)
 8. Do small scale tests before you commit to big work packages.
 I have done a lot of wiring only to find out that I made a huge conceptual mistake.
+9. Do a test rig for you relays and characterize their timing - a lot of relays are either dead broken from the factory or have some crazy timings (i.e. 20ms rising time instead of 3ms).

 # Whats in here
 * asm.py - is a homebrew macro assembler with inlining, local vars, virtual stack and environments + an interpreter